 Four smart planning tips for couples who live together

-While living together offers many benefits, couples, however, don’t have the same legal rights and protections as married couples.
-That means unmarried couples who are living together may want to take steps to ensure they’re protected and provided for in the event of a breakup — or anything else that may come along.
+Nearly 9 million US households are made up of couples who live together.1 While living together offers many benefits, couples, however, may not have the same legal rights and protections as married couples.
+That means unmarried couples who are living together may want to take steps to help ensure they’re protected and provided for in the event of a breakup — or anything else that may come along.

 1. Write a cohabitation agreement